“The Old Man and the C”

 9.1 / 10

-Season three weaves a tapestry with each episode.
-“Another Toothpick” isn’t where the season “picks up” in terms of action, but I do believe it starts an increased uptick in overall quality.
+Season three of The Sopranos weaves a tapestry with each episode.
+“Another Toothpick” isn’t where the season picks up in terms of action, but I do believe it starts an increased uptick in overall quality.

 It also helps that “Another Toothpick” is written by Terence Winter, who specializes in these la vie quotidienne installments.
 Où la la.

 It’s quite a somber hour — the title phrase is used by Janice to refer to elderly cancer patients.
 Of course, she remembers it as something mother Livia used to say (Tony and Janice can both chuckle at this “fond” memory).
 However, Uncle Junior’s not a fan.
 He acts quite moody all episode, influenced by the presence of Bobby Baccala Sr., a soldier from the Golden Age who is now dying of cancer himself, coaxed out of retirement by Tony.

 Old man Baccala (father of Bobby Baccalieri) coughs up blood with every sentence, another toothpick with one foot in the grave.
 After Tony sees him for the first time in years (at a funeral, of all places), the old man shows he can still serve a purpose: kill some lowlife scum (his godson) who had brutally beaten a Soprano-family associate (Vito Spatafore’s nephew) in public.